 Where the technology and its comparator(s) form part of a treatment sequence, a comparison of different sequencing options and their impact on the total cost of various options should be considered.
 Comparators are not limited to specific interventions, but may include alternative treatment sequences or alternative rules for starting and stopping therapy.
-'Routine care' may be defined by a complex amalgam of treatments including first and second line treatments.
-In the absence of an active comparator, it is appropriate to have a comparator of 'no intervention.'
+'Routine care' may be defined by a complex amalgam of treatments including first- and second-line treatments.
+In the absence of an active comparator, it is appropriate to have a comparator of 'no intervention'.
+In some circumstances it may be appropriate to include potential comparators that are not yet reimbursed, but may reasonably be expected to become the standard of care in the short to medium term.
+Inclusion of such comparators should be underpinned by appropriate assumptions regarding clinical effectiveness and cost.

 In some situations, such as when current practice is not well defined or standardised, the use of a comparator of 'no intervention' in addition to 'routine care' can provide useful information on the relative benefits of the technologies.

-2.4.
-Timeframe
+2.4 Time frame

-The core analysis should estimate the annual financial impact over a minimum timeframe of five years.
+The core analysis should estimate the annual financial impact over a minimum time frame of five years.

-The timeframe represents the most immediate planning horizon over which resource use will be planned.
-The annual financial impact of a technology should be estimated for a minimum of five years from the time of reimbursement.
-It is noted that peak or steady-state resource use may not be achieved in such a timeframe.
+The time frame represents the most immediate planning horizon over which resource use will be planned.
+The annual financial impact of a technology should be estimated for a minimum of five years from the time of funding.
+It is noted that peak or steady-state resource use may not be achieved in such a time frame.
 Reasons include: